volke0/The-Fantasy-RPG-Engine/README.md

-# The Fantasy RPG Engine
+# DISCLAIMER
 The license pertaining to this engine pertains only to the source code files that were written by me, Volke0.
-Other files (such as the resoource folder whose link is provided below) are NOT covered by the license.
+Other files (such as the resources folder whose link is provided below) are NOT covered by the license.

 The library dependency cpp_assert.hpp is also NOT included under the license due to the code being used by another source online and me heavily modifying it.

+# The Fantasy RPG Engine
+This is a classic RPG engine written in C++ and powered by raylib.

 # Compiling the Engine
 To compile this engine you need to have the following packages installed via vcpkg: